-As construction of the CAP began in 1973, the United States Bureau of Reclamation anticipated the development of a multi-use recreational trail along the entire length of the canal.
+As construction of the CAP began in 1973, the United States Bureau of Reclamation anticipated the development of the multi-use recreational CAP Trail.
 Wherever possible, Reclamation acquired sufficient land and inset the fence 10 ft. to 20 ft from the property boundary to allow for a trail to be developed.
 Emphasis is focused on urban areas, particularly in those areas where the trail could be developed in conjunction with adjacent development.

 As development continues to occur adjacent to the canal, CAWCD requests that each municipality and/or developer provide an additional twenty feet of trail width or setback along those adjacent developments to allow for proper grading, drainage and landscaping enhancements to occur on the developers property.